This page was reviewed under our medical and editorial policy by

 Cancer cells sometimes spread when they break off from the original tumor.
 They may travel through the bloodstream or lymph system to other parts of the body.
 Most of these cells die along the way, but some survive and find areas to grow.
 In the case of lung adenocarcinoma, cancer cells may also spread through airways in the lungs.
 Researchers are still learning about this type of spread, called aerogenous metastasis.

 Since cancer often spreads through the bloodstream or lymph system, cancer cells are more likely to spread to the organ or set of lymph nodes “downstream” from where the primary cancer started.
 Breast cancer, for example, tends to spread to underarm lymph nodes.
-Adenocarcinomas that metastasize most commonly spread to the bones, lungs, liver and/or lymph nodes, but they also may spread to other areas of the body.
+Metastatic adenocarcinomas most commonly spread to the bones, lungs, liver and/or lymph nodes, but they also may spread to other areas of the body.

 In addition to nearby lymph nodes, certain types of adenocarcinomas are more likely to spread to these areas: